MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md

  >
  >If you want to nest groups and provision them AD, then you will need to add all of the member groups to the scope also.

  4. You can use the **Target Container** box to scope groups that use a specific container.
-This is done by using the parentDistinguishedName attribute.
-This is done by using either a constant, direct, or expression mapping.
+Accomplish this task by using the parentDistinguishedName attribute.
+Use either a constant, direct, or expression mapping.

   Multiple target containers can be configured using an attribute mapping expression with the Switch() function.
 With this expression, if the displayName value is Marketing or Sales, the group is created in the corresponding OU.
 If there's no match, then the group is created in the default OU.